wstalmans1/EmitEvent/README.md

 ===========================================================

-ps: the original assignment comes from Alchemy University, Smart Contract Basics, Week 4 Assignment, "Smart Contract Winner":
+ps: the original assignment comes from Alchemy University, Smart Contract Basics, Week 4 Assignment, "Smart Contract Winner" (https://university.alchemy.com/course/ethereum/md/639a4cc4033c9b0004051a69):

 "
 Ready to be a winner?